machal/cssmine-content/nastroje-browserstack.md

 Alternative Browser testing: Browserstack & Co.
 ===============================================

-When it comes to rendering CSS code, there not many difference among modern browsers.
+When it comes to rendering CSS code, there are not many differences among modern browsers.

-Unfortunately, there tons of browsers plus new arrivals on the mobile field.
+Unfortunately, there are tons of browsers plus new arrivals on the mobile field.
 And then there are "retired" browsers such as Internet Explorer 8.

 Therefore, a coder won't do without alternative browser testing.